somleng/somleng-switch/docs/GETTING_STARTED.md

 $ sudo docker-compose pull
 ```

-## Run the Somleng-Adhearsion docker image
+## Run Somleng-Adhearsion

+The following command will boot Adhearsion and connect it to FreeSWITCH

 ```
 $ sudo docker-compose up